agentcommunity/AgentInterfaceDiscovery/packages/examples/README.md

 This script will:
 1. Find all `config.json` files within `packages/examples`.
-2. Generate an `aid.json` and an `aid.txt` for each config.
+2. Assemble the final configuration objects (including aggregating the `landing-mcp` profile).
+3. Call the canonical `buildManifest` and `buildTxtRecord` functions from `@aid/core`.
-3. Place the generated files into `packages/examples/public/[example-name]/`.
+4. Place the generated files into `packages/examples/public/[example-name]/`.
+5. Automatically generate the `vercel.json` file.

-## Deployment and Adding New Examples
+## Deployment

-Follow these steps to deploy the project and add new examples in the future.

-### Step 1: Deploy to Vercel
+This directory is a Vercel-ready project.
+To deploy:

-1. Create a new project in your Vercel dashboard.
+1. Create a new Vercel project pointing to the monorepo root.
-2. Connect it to your forked Git repository.
-3. During setup, set the **Root Directory** to `packages/examples`.
-Vercel will automatically detect the `vercel.json` and use the `public` directory for serving files.
+2. Set the **Root Directory** in Vercel's settings to `packages/examples`.
-4. Deploy the project.

-### Step 2: Configure Domains

-1. In the Vercel project's settings, go to the **Domains** tab.
-2. Add the custom domains for each example (e.g., `simple.aid.agentcommunity.org`).
+3. Add your custom domains (e.g., `simple.aid.agentcommunity.org`) to the project.
-3. Configure the necessary DNS records with your domain registrar.

-### Step 3: Adding a New Example

-Adding a new example is simple:

-1.  **Create a New Directory**: Add a new directory inside `packages/examples` (e.g., `new-example`).
-The name of this directory will become the subdomain.
-2.  **Add Configuration**: Create a `config.json` file inside the new directory.
-3.  **Run the Generator**: From the monorepo root, run `pnpm --filter @aid/core build:examples`.
-This will create the `public/new-example` directory, populate it with artifacts, and automatically update `vercel.json` with the new route.
-4.  **Add the Domain**: Add the new subdomain (e.g., `new-example.aid.agentcommunity.org`) to your Vercel project's domain list and configure its DNS.
-5.  **Commit and Push**: Commit your changes (`config.json` and the newly generated files in `public`, and the updated `vercel.json`).
-Vercel will automatically deploy the changes.
+4. Commit and push changes to trigger a deployment.